Key Takeaways

 5. How fast is support during off-hours?

 Problems rarely happen during business hours.
-Test support responsiveness by sending a message during your free trial at 10pm or on a weekend.
+Test support responsiveness by sending a message during your premium subscription at 10pm or on a weekend.
 Response time and quality reveal the true support culture.

 6. Is pricing transparent with no hidden fees?